If you’re homeschooling children in grades K-12, standardized testing such as Stanford Achievement Testing (SAT) has probably come up at some point.

 Because children in public and private schools are required to take standardized testing, homeschoolers can benefit from the nationwide ranking as an independent, third-party assurance that yes, their children are doing well academically.

-However, when your children’s scores come back and you’re wrestling with percentiles and other such figures, it’s important to keep in mind that the results are based on peer comparisons, not academic requirements per se.
+However, when your children’s scores come back and you’re wrestling with percentiles and other such figures, it’s important to keep in mind that the results are based on percentile ranking, not academic requirements per se.

 SAT testing is recognized nationally as a top-rated test.

 When schools and educational associations cite national standardized testing, the big names typically consist of the Stanford Achievement Test, Iowa Test of Basic Skills, and the California Achievement Test.

 A range of other options exist, sometimes specific to different states, so it’s nice to have an option that’s nationally recognized in your arsenal of homeschool testing resources.

 SAT testing can squelch extended family concerns.